-Note - If you change the unit of measurement, generated graphs and reports that retrieve older data will use the previously configured unit of measurement.
+If you change the unit of measurement, generated graphs and reports that retrieve older data use the previously configured unit of

 - 6. If the OID value's data type is "Integer" indicate whether the OID's collected data is saved for graphing. - 7.
-If the selected OID's returned value is table-based, indicate how the returned rows are to be labeled: - Use Interface Names - The network device's known interface names will be used to label rows. - Use Table Column Select a label from the list of known columns for the selected table row. - 8.
-Click Save. - You are returned to the SNMP Poller configuration window. - 9.
-Repeat steps 2through 8 until you have finished modifying all the OIDs that to comprise this SNMP Poller. - 10.
-Click Finish
+If the selected OID's returned value is table-based, indicate how the returned rows are to be labeled: - Use Interface Names - The network device's known interface names are used to label rows. - Use Table Column - Select a label from the list of known columns for the selected table row. - - You are returned to the SNMP Poller configuration window. - 9.
+Repeat steps 2through 8 until you have finished modifying all the OIDs that to comprise this SNMP Poller.